-Your Check Engine light is on and you find a P0420 code for a catalytic converter fault.
+Your Check Engine light is on and you find a P0420 low catalyst efficiency code for your Catalytic Converter.
 Does that really mean your converter has reached the end of the road and needs to be replaced?
-A new converter can cost $600 to $1000 or more if a new car dealer or repair shop does the job, or maybe half that amount if you do it yourself.
-It's an expensive fix that may or may not be necessary.
-The problem, in most cases, is an emissions issue, not a performance issue that affects the way the engine runs.
+A new original equipment converter can cost up to $1000 or more, while an aftermarket converter may set you back $300 or so.
+It's an expensive fix so you want to make sure your vehicle really needs a new converter before you replace it.

 A P0420 diagnostic trouble code is a "generic" fault code that is set when the

-The OBD II system can't actually measure the concentration of HC or CO in the exhaust, so it compares the upstream and downstream O2 sensor readings during the catalyst monitor self-test to determine how well the catalyst is actually doing its job.
+The OBD II system can't actually measure the concentration of HC or CO in the exhaust, so it compares the upstream and downstream O2 sensor readings during the catalyst monitor self-test to determine how well the catalyst is doing its job.
 If efficiency has dropped below the cut point the vehicle manufacturer has established for the application, the converter fails the test and a P0420 code is set.

-The upstream O2 sensor will typically show a lot of switching activity because the engine computer is constantly adjusting the fuel mixture between rich (more fuel) and lean (less fuel).
-When the engine is first started, the catalyst is cold and doesn't do much.
+The upstream O2 sensor will undergo a lot of switching activity because the engine computer is constantly adjusting the fuel mixture between rich (more fuel) and lean (less fuel).
+When the engine is first started, the catalyst is cold and doesn't do anything.
 During this time, the switching activity of the upstream and downstream O2 sensors are essentially the same because nothing is happening inside the converter.

 When the converter reaches about 600 degrees F, it is hot enough to start reacting with the gases in the exhaust.
 This is called the catalyst's "light off" temperature.
 The converter now starts to clean the exhaust and remove the pollutants.
-This causes a sudden drop in the switching activity of the downstream O2 sensor, and the sensor's output voltage levels off to an average reading of around 0.45 volts.
-This tells the OBD II system that the catalyst is doing its job and that everything is fine.
+This causes a sudden drop in the switching activity of the downstream O2 sensor, and the downstream O2 sensor's output voltage levels off to an average reading of around 0.45 volts.

 Most states now use a quick OBD II plug-in test to check emissions compliance on 1996 and newer vehicles.
 The plug-in test is faster, easier and cheaper to do than a loaded mode tailpipe emissions test on a road simulator or dynamometer.
 The rules in most states say to pass the OBD II plug-in test, the vehicle (1) must have a fully-functional OBD II system (Check Engine lamp works and the diagnostic connector communicated with the engine computer), that the Check Engine light must be off (not commanded on), and that there are no current codes in the computer's memory.